ertugruldmr/WineQualityClassification/readme.md

     - It is the pure apache 2.0 licence.
 It isn't edited.
   - readme.md
     - It includes all the explanations about the project
+  - study_downloading_instructions.txt
+    - The study.ipynb size is exceeded the github file limit.
+So it includes the instractions for downloading or accessing the study.ipynb notebook file.
   - study.ipynb
     - It is all the studies about solving the problem which reason of the dataset existance.